 Although Jesus is present in his Church in many ways, his presence in the Eucharist is special because this is where He is real, substantial, and complete.
+The bread and wine are not just a symbol but are Jesus’ Body, Blood, Soul, and Divinity.

 The Latin phrase for Body of Christ is Corpus Christi.
 The term Corpus Domini may also be used, meaning the Body of the Lord.

-Extended to the Universal Church by Pope Urban VI in 1264, the sole purpose the Feast of Corpus Christi is to emphasize this real, true, and substantial presence of Jesus Christ in the Eucharist to Catholics every year.
+Extended to the Universal Church by Pope Urban IV in 1264, the sole purpose the Feast of Corpus Christi is to emphasize this real, true, and substantial presence of Jesus Christ in the Eucharist to Catholics every year.

-Now known as the Solemnity of the Body and Blood of Christ, it was traditionally celebrated on the 60th day after Easter, a Thursday, but it is now usually celebrated on the following Sunday.
+Now known as the Solemnity of the Body and Blood of Christ, the Feast of Corpus Christi was traditionally celebrated by Catholics on the 60th day after Easter, a Thursday, but it is now usually celebrated on the following Sunday.

 Christ is really there: